Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Description implies use for validation before deployment by mentioning integration with smart_git_push for gating, but does not explicitly state when to use vs. alternatives or provide exclusions.
+Description hints at usage by mentioning integration with smart_git_push for deployment gating, but does not explicitly state when to use this tool versus alternatives like analyze_deployment_progress or analyze_environment.
+No when-not-to-use or prerequisite guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.